UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 - Internet Control Message Protocol (ICMP)

 > [!NOTE]
->
-> Any custom ports you would like monitored.
-E.g. Monitor the state of a web server on port TCP/443.
-Port TCP/443 must be allowed through from the UKCloud management bubble subnet.
+> Add any custom ports you'd like monitored.
+For example, to monitor the state of a web server on port TCP/443, port TCP/443 must be allowed through from the UKCloud management bubble subnet.

 ### Operating system services

 SNMP is required for agentless monitoring.

 > [!NOTE]
->
 > The SNMP service **must** be configured to start on boot.

 #### Linux